jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-08-01-beam-examples-3/index.md

 ...
 ```

-Also, we can check the input messages using *kafka-ui* on *localhost:8080*.
+Also, we can check the input messages using Kafka UI on *localhost:8080*.

 ![](input-messages.png#center)